Can you imagine what the drive-bys are doing that?

 So don't knock it too hard, okay?

-Let them be who they are, because I listen to you every day.
+Let them be who they are because I listen to you every day.

-And I'm not gonna stop this.
+I'm not going to stop this.

-Now I hear what he says.
+Now, I hear what he says.

-That does you you want to be entertained here every day.
+You want to be entertained here every day.

 You want me to hang around.

-You would need interesting things to talk about.
+Interesting things to talk about.

 And trust me, they're giving you plenty.